DiegoVictor/bethehero-api/README.md

 > The lib [`rate-limiter-flexible`](https://github.com/animir/node-rate-limiter-flexible) was used to rate the api's limits, for more configuration information go to [Options](https://github.com/animir/node-rate-limiter-flexible/wiki/Options#options) page.

 * `src/config/bruteforce.js`
-> `rate-limiter-flexible` was also used to configure brute force prevention, but an different method of configuration that you can see in [ExpressBrute migration](https://github.com/animir/node-rate-limiter-flexible/wiki/ExpressBrute-migration#options).
+> `rate-limiter-flexible` was also used to configure brute force prevention, but with a different method of configuration that you can see in [ExpressBrute migration](https://github.com/animir/node-rate-limiter-flexible/wiki/ExpressBrute-migration#options).

 # Usage
 To start up the app run: